flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 ###### Process

-The OS image (and optionally, SDK) build and artifact signing is performed on hardened, secure build infrastructure.
+The OS image (and optionally, SDK) build and artifact signing is performed on a dedicated machine (not a VM) in a secure, access-controlled Equinix Metal data center.
-Access to the infrastructure is limited to a small number of core maintainers and is reviewed regularly.
+Access to the infrastructure is limited to a small number of core maintainers - a subset of the Flatcar maintainers team - and is reviewed regularly.
 Access is only possible via a VPN (not via public internet) and is verified with SSH keys.
 The build process entails: